RealDoigt/Dew-Programming-Language-Specification/spec.md

 A loop is a section of code which is executed repeatedly.
 Dew has many different kinds of loops to choose from.

 #### While
-A `while` loop is a loop which repeats the following code block while the condition is true.
+A `while` loop is a loop which repeats the code block which follows while the condition is true.
 The basic syntax of this loop is `while condition do/then`.

 A `while` loop example which is used to validate user input:
 ```dew